Caroline Schneider

-Caroline Schneider (born 1 June 1973) is a German professional tennis player.
+Caroline Schneider (born 1 June 1973) is a German former professional tennis player.
 During her career, she won several titles on the ITF Women's Circuit.

 Career highlights

-On 25 April 1994, Schneider reached her highest doubles ranking: World Number 61.
-Her highest singles ranking came on 12 December 1994, when she became World Number 289.
-In her career, she won $US 256,449.
+On 25 April 1994, Schneider reached her highest doubles ranking of world No. 61.
+Her career-high singles ranking came on 12 December 1994, when she became world No. 289.

-Grand Slam Doubles
+Doubles majors

-From 1988 to 2002, Schneider competed in twenty Grand Slam doubles tournaments, but never advanced beyond the second round.
+From 1988 to 2002, Schneider competed in 20 Grand Slam doubles tournaments, but never advanced beyond the second round.
 She competed six times at the Australian Open, nine times at the French Open, four times at Wimbledon and once at the US Open.

-ITF Women's Doubles
+ITF Women's doubles

-In July 1996, with her partner Kirstin Freye, she won the $25,000 Buenos Aires.
-In 1997, she won the $10,000 Salzburg with Austria's Patricia Wartusch; and the $25,000 Kyiv with Sweden's Annica Lindstedt.
-In April 2006, she partnered with Italy's Romina Oprandi to win the $25,000 Bari.
+In July 1996, with her partner Kirstin Freye, she won the $25k event in Buenos Aires.
+In 1997, she won the $10k event in Salzburg with Austria's Patricia Wartusch; and the $25k Kyiv event with Sweden's Annica Lindstedt.
+In April 2006, she partnered with Romina Oprandi to win the $25k event in Bari.

 ITF Seniors Circuit

-Schneider is a participant in the ITF Seniors Circuit.
+Schneider is a participant in the Seniors Circuit.
 She reached her highest W40 singles ranking (27) on 1 June 2010 and her highest W40 doubles ranking (132) on 30 May 2016.